dreamingechoes/bloggex/README.md

 # Bloggex

 :warning: **Work in progress** :warning:

+Theme used for the user frontend: [Editorial by HTML5 UP](https://html5up.net/editorial) Theme used for the admin frontend: [AdminLTE v2 by Almsaeed Studio](https://adminlte.io/themes/AdminLTE/index2.html)
 ## Setup development environment with Docker

 This project is Docker friendly from day one.
 To start working on it: